One thing I always have in my house is homemade stock.

 2. In a separate pot with water, add the blanched bones.
 Make sure there is enough water to cover the bones.
 Add the spice ball in the pot.

 3. Simmer for 3-5 hours on the stove top.

-In my Instant Pot electric Pressure cooker, I would go ahead with step #1.
-For step #2, I would add water up to the 4 quart line.
-Make sure the knob is on “seal” and cook the stock for 1 hour at high pressure.
+In my Instant Pot electric Pressure cooker, I would go ahead with step #1 before adding the ingredients into the pressure cooker.
+Inside the pressure cooker, I would add water up to the 4 quart line.
+Make sure the knob is on “sealing” and cook the stock for 1 hour at high pressure.
 When the timer is up, turn off the pressure cooker and let the pressure release naturally for 15 minutes before turning the knob to “vent” and removing the lid.